risor-io/risor/docs/Features.md

 ## Builtins

 ```
 type(x)            // returns the string type name of x
-len(s)            // returns the size of the string, array, hash, or set
+len(s)             // returns the size of the string, list, map, or set
 any(arr)           // true if any item in arr is truthy
 all(arr)           // true if all items in arr are truthy
 sprintf(msg, ...)  // equivalent to fmt.Sprintf
-keys(hash)        // returns an array of keys in the given hash
+keys(map)          // returns an array of keys in the given map
-delete(hash, key) // delete an item from the hash
+delete(map, key)   // delete an item from the map
 string(obj)        // convert an object to its string representation
 bool(obj)          // evaluates an object's truthiness
 ok(result)         // create a Result object containing the given object
 err(message)       // create a Result error object
 unwrap(result)     // unwraps the ok value from the Result if allowed
 unwrap_or(obj)     // unwraps but returns the provided obj if the Result is an Error
-sorted(obj)       // works with arrays, hashes, and sets
+sorted(obj)        // works with lists, maps, and sets
 reversed(arr)      // returns a reversed version of the given array
 assert(obj, msg)   // raises an error if obj is falsy
 print(...)         // equivalent to fmt.Println
 printf(...)        // equivalent to fmt.Printf
+set(obj)           // create a new set populated with items from the given iterable
+list(obj)          // create a new list populated with items from the given iterable
+int(s)             // convert a string to an int
+float(s)           // convert a string to a float
+call(fn, ...)      // call the given function (can be useful in pipe expressions)
+getattr(obj, name) // get the object's attribute with the given name
+ord()              // convert a unicode character to its integer value
+chr()              // convert an integer to its corresponding unicode rune
 ```

 ## Types